How would you love a homemade fruit fly trap? At times, you may find your compound or house, especially kitchen, overtaken by a swam of fruit flies.

 May be you have even tried to remove attractants of these fruit flies without succeeding?
 In this article, I’ve discussed the top fruit fly traps you can DIY.

-Homemade fruit fly traps may include: vinegar (apple cider vinegar or white vinegar), using old wine or beer bottle, fruits/fruits peel jar, dish soap, banana jar, red wine trick, paper cone & old/rotten fruits and heated milk/sugar &pepper.
+Homemade fruit fly traps may include: vinegar (apple cider vinegar – that also kills fleas or white vinegar), using old wine or beer bottle, fruits/fruits peel jar, dish soap, banana jar, red wine trick, paper cone & old/rotten fruits and heated milk/sugar &pepper.

 Read Also: Flying Ants vs. Termites